 Field Consultant Visits

 Three on-site evaluation visits by Field Consultants will be required for candidates engaged in a Supervised Practicum.
-Five on-site evaluation visits will be required for those involved in a Self-Directed Practicum.
+Three or more on-site evaluation visits will be required for those involved in a Self-Directed Practicum.

 School Observation Visits

-All practicum candidates are required to participate in two 3-hour school observation visits during the course of the fall semester and two 3-hour school observation visits during the course of the spring semester.
+All practicum candidates are required to participate in 12 hours of observation during the course of the Practicum.

 Standards of Completion for Period III

-Students will participate in two weekend seminars (Friday evening through Sunday) – Fall and Spring – during the Student Teaching Practicum Period.
-The seminars are imbedded into the Practicum Year as a strategy for providing students with opportunity to focus on relevant topics and issues.
+Adult learners will participate in two weekend seminars (Friday through Sunday) – Fall and Spring – during the Student Teaching Practicum Period.
+The seminars are imbedded into the Practicum Phase as a strategy for providing adult learners with opportunity to focus on relevant topics and issues.
 This is designed to enhance the Student Teaching Practicum experience.
-Seminars will include lectures, workshops, demonstrations, practice sessions and performance assessments specifically intended to extend the learning and comprehension acquired during Period II.
+Seminars will include lectures, workshops, demonstrations, practice sessions, and performance assessments specifically intended to extend the learning and comprehension acquired during Period II.

-Successful completion of the Advanced Seminars includes attendance and participation in Fall and Spring sessions.
+Successful completion of the Weekend Seminars includes attendance and participation in Fall and Spring sessions.